furax124/UPX_Compress_And_Patcher/README.md

 ```
 ## Roadmap
 - [X] Make a automatic process to automatically download the official UPX trough their release and compress the provided exe and patch it
+- [ ] Fix compatibility with Garble Obfuscation

 ## Preview